jjnurminen/hpimon/README.md

 - subject moving further away from the helmet
 - a large increase in environmental interference
 - continuous HPI accidentally turned off
+- subject has bitten through the HPI coil wires (just kidding)

-## Warning about shutting down the realtime server
+## Shutting down the realtime server

-It is necessary to cleanly shut down `neuromag2ft` (by Ctrl-C or SIGTERM signal).
+It is good to cleanly shut down `neuromag2ft` (by Ctrl-C or SIGTERM signal).
 Normally hpimon handles this by itself.
-If it cannot be done (e.g. power failure, or process terminated with SIGKILL), `neuromag2ft` will not have a chance to restore the buffer settings of the data acquisition to their original values.
-This can manifest as trouble with processing the subsequently recorded files (e.g. MaxFilter does not like fiff files with a non-standard buffer length).
+If it cannot be done (e.g. power failure, or process stopped with SIGKILL), `neuromag2ft` will not have a chance to restore the buffer settings of the data acquisition to their original values.
+Apparently this can manifest as trouble with processing the subsequently recorded files (e.g. MaxFilter does not like fiff files with a non-standard buffer length).
 If in doubt, run `neuromag2ft` manually with the `--fixchunksize` option.
 Also, restarting the acquisition programs from the maintenance menu will always restore the settings.

 ## Configuration

-The line frequency and HPI frequencies are automatically read from the data acquisition config files.
+The line frequency and HPI frequencies are normally read from the data acquisition config files.
 You can override them in the hpimon config file, like so:

 ```
 LINE_FREQ = 50